openstack/keystone-specs/specs/keystone/pike/project-tags.rst

    GET /v3/projects?not-tags=foo,bar

-To request the list of projects that do not have at least one of a list of tags, the `not-tags-any` argument should be set to the list of tags, separated by commas.
-In this situation, only the projects that do not have at least one of the given tags will be included in the query result.
+To request the list of projects that do not have at least one of a list of tags, the ``not-tags-any`` argument should be set to the list of tags, separated by commas.
+In this situation, as long as one of the given tags is absent, the project will be included in the query result.
 Example that returns the projects that do not have the “foo” tag, or do not have the “bar” tag: